Complex variational autoencoders admit K\"ahler structure: Our work: complex decoder geometry

 \textbf{Theorem 1.} (a known result; mentioned in \cite{1519691}; the proof is ours) Suppose $x|z \sim \mathcal{CN}(\mu(z),\Sigma(z))$ (in particular, the relation matrix is $C=0$) and that $z,\overline{z}$ are independent.
 Then the Fisher information Hermitian metric on the decoded latent space, up to constants, is

 \textit{Remark.} The Fisher information metric for a Euclidean Gaussian $X \sim \mathcal{N}(x;,\mu(x),\Sigma(x))$ is highly well known \cite{casella2002statistical}, but not studied as often in the complex case.
-The primary difference in the complex case is the fact of $1/2$ appearing in the real-valued case, whereas here it does not due to the complex multivariate Gaussian density definition.
-It is possible to simplify the first term by taking
+A key difference in the complex case is the fact of $1/2$ appearing in the real-valued case, whereas here it does not due to the complex multivariate Gaussian density definition.